On a Restriction Problem of Hickman and Wright for the Parabola over $\mathbb{Z}/N\mathbb{Z}$ for Squarefree $N$: Introduction

-It follows that if we assume that then we obtain a contradiction which implies that $h \equiv 0$, which implies exact and unique recovery.
-The method of recovery, as pointed out by Donoho and Stark, is suggested by the proof: we can take i.e., the method of least squares.
+It follows that if we assume that then we obtain a contradiction, which implies that $h \equiv 0$, and in particular exact and unique recovery.
+The method of recovery, as pointed out by Donoho and Stark, is suggested by the proof: we can take where the sum implicit in the $L^2$ norm is restricted to frequencies in $\Sigma^c$, i.e., the method of least squares.

 This algorithm is rather inefficient, and we are going to see that Theorem \ref{th:main}, properly interpreted, allows us to use a more efficient algorithm based on the celebrated Logan phenomenon (\cite{Logan}).
-We shall follow the approach by Burstein, Iosevich, Mayeli and Nathan in \cite{BIMN2025}, which is a slight refinement of the approach by Iosevich, Kashin, Limonova, and Mayeli in \cite{IKLM24}.
+We shall follow the approach of Burstein, Iosevich, Mayeli, and Nathan in \cite{BIMN2025}, which is a slight refinement of the approach of Iosevich, Kashin, Limonova, and Mayeli in \cite{IKLM24}.

 .125in

 The following result was established in \cite{DS89} using the celebrated Logan phenomenon.